Compare two cars

 Two significantly similar cars, no doubt about that.
 Still, each one has something different to offer.
 Having both cars powered by petrol engines and utilizing the 4-door sedan body style within the same 'Luxury car' segment, the only major difference here really is their wheel drive configuration (rear for the Jaguar and front in the case of the SAAB).
 The first one has a Jaguar-engineered powertrain under the hood, a 6-cylinder, 24-valves 240hp unit, while the other one gets its power and torque from a 4-cylinder, 16-valves 220hp engine designed by SAAB.

-ReliabilityI don't like generalizing things when it comes to reliability, although it does seem that SAAB does have a slight advantage, at least on all of the models level.
-That's the official data, while our visitors describe reliability of Jaguar, as well as SAAB, with the same average rating of 4.1 out of 5.
-Unfortunatelly, I don't have enough insight that would allow me to comment in more details on the specific models level.
-Above it all, drivers of cars with the same engine as the British car rank it on average as 3.0 out of 5, exactly the same as the other one.
+ReliabilityI don't like generalizing things when it comes to reliability, although it does seem that SAAB does have a slight advantage, all the models observed together.
+These are the official statistics, while our visitors describe reliability of Jaguar, as well as SAAB, with the same average rating of 4.2 out of 5.
+Some independent research have also placed XF 22% below average, and 9-5 18% above the first one.
+That apart, owners of different cars powered by the same engine as the British car rank it on average as 3.0 out of 5, exactly the same as the other one.

 Performance & Fuel economySAAB is a bit more agile, reaching 100km/h in 0.5 seconds less than its competitor.
 Still, it lacks the power to win the top speed competition, topping at 235 kilometers per hour, 2km/h less than the other car.
 When it comes to fuel economy the winner has to be the Swedish car, averaging around 8.9 liters of fuel per 100 kilometers (32 mpg), in combined cycle.
 We can't ignore that 18% difference compared to the British car.